 China waiving tariff hikes on US soybeans, pork

-BEIJING (AP) — China's finance ministry says Beijing is waiving tariff hikes on U.S. soybeans and pork while the two sides negotiate a trade deal.
+China is waiving punitive tariffs on U.S. soybeans and pork while the two sides negotiate a trade deal, the Ministry of Finance said Friday.

-China promised in September to lift the tariffs but no details of when that might take effect were released.
+Beijing promised in September to lift the tariffs, adding to conciliatory steps that raised hopes for a settlement.
+The government announced then that Chinese importers were placing orders but no details of when the tariff exemption would take effect were released.

-The finance ministry said Friday that Beijing is “carrying out the exclusion” but gave no details.
-The finance and commerce ministries didn't respond to requests for additional information.
+China is “carrying out the exclusion,” the Ministry of Finance said on its website.
+The ministry and the Ministry of Commerce did not respond to requests for further information.

 Negotiators are working on the details of a “Phase 1” agreement announced in October by President Donald Trump.